saikarthik2906/PolicyGPT/README.md

 ## ⭐ Support

-If you found this project helpful, consider giving it a ⭐ on GitHub.
+If you found this project useful, consider giving it a ⭐ on GitHub.